 If you want to learn more about how society works, GCSE Sociology is your subject.
 The subject facilitates the development of analytical, assimilation and communication skills by comparing and contrasting perspectives on various social issues, constructing reasoned arguments, making substantiated judgements and drawing reasoned conclusions.
 All of which allow you to think logically about the world.
 Sociology encourages critical thinking and analysis, allowing you to evaluate social issues and problems from different perspectives and develop well-rounded opinions.
 The subject involves writing and speaking about complex ideas and concepts.
 By studying sociology, you can enhance your communication skills, which can be valuable in many careers.
 Sociology is relevant to various jobs, including social work, law, education, healthcare, politics, etc. Studying sociology at the GCSE level can be the first step towards pursuing a career in one of these fields.

-Name Assessment Method Weighting Paper 1 Examination - Including fieldwork - 70 marks - 1hr 10 minutes 50% Paper 2 Examination - Including fieldwork - 105 marks - 1hr 45 minutes 50%
+Name Assessment Method Weighting Paper 1 family and Education - 1 Hr 45 minutes 50% Paper 2 Crime and Stratification - 1 Hr 45 minutes 50%